Identity Theft and Fraud Information

-- Contact the fraud departments of each of the three major credit bureaus to report the identity theft and request that the bureaus place a fraud alert status in your file.
+- Contact the fraud departments of the major credit bureaus to report the identity theft and request that the bureaus place a fraud alert status in your file.
 You are also entitled by law to receive a free copy of your credit report if you are a victim of identity theft.
-To report fraud to the major credit bureaus, call:
+To report fraud to the major credit bureaus, contact information is:

 - Contact the Federal Trade Commission’s toll free Identity Theft hotline:

 The FTC will take a report and place your name in the nationwide “Consumer Sentinel” consumer fraud database shared by local, state and federal law enforcement agencies.

 - Contact your creditors and inform them.
 Close your accounts, change all account passwords, and obtain new credit, debit and ATM cards.

 - For additional information on what you can do if you believe you are a victim of identity theft, visit: www.consumer.gov/idtheft